Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 Images of VL1 Owner's Manual

-The sampling and PCM approaches to tone generation that started to become the mainstay of sound production in synths from the beginning of the nineties have at their core the recording and playback of real instruments.
-High-quality recording and playback make it possible to replicate the exact same sound as the original; however, developing this into a convincing musical instrument was no easy feat, primarily because pitch and timbre must be controlled in real time in order to make these sounds playable.
-Consider, for example, that the piano keyboard has 88 keys and the same number of scale notes, MIDI allows the strength of playing to be represented on a 127-level scale, realistic sounds need to change over time and join with one another, and controllers must be able to modulate the sound for greater levels of expression.
-It is not hard to see that multiple different patterns covering all of these possibilities had to be recorded, and the most appropriate instantaneously selected for playback.
-This in turn called for huge volumes of recorded data to be processed by memory and processors that remained slow and expensive.
+High-quality recording and playback make it possible to authentically replicate sounds.
+However, developing this into a convincing musical instrument was no easy feat, primarily because pitch and timbre had to be controlled in real time to make these sounds playable.
+Consider that a piano has 88 keys, MIDI represents playing strength on a 127-level scale, realistic sounds need to evolve and blend, and controllers must modulate sound for greater expression.
+With all these possibilities, multiple patterns accounting for each factor had to be recorded, and the most suitable one instantly selected for playback.
+This, in turn, called for huge volumes of recorded data to be processed by memory, yet processors remained slow and expensive.
 In this regard, the technologies of the day left much to be desired.

-Although Yamaha's FM tone generation systems could produce highly expressive sounds without the need for much memory, our synthesizer development team embarked on a quest to identify new approaches to tone generation that could create much more realistic sounds, similar to those of acoustic instruments.
-As a result of this effort, physical modeling was determined to be the most promising candidate.
+Although the Yamaha FM tone generation systems could produce highly expressive sounds without the need for much memory, our synthesizer development team embarked on a quest to identify new approaches that could create much more realistic sounds, like those of acoustic instruments.
+As a result, physical modeling was determined to be the most promising candidate.

 Images of VL1 catalog

-Physical modeling is an approach to tone generation where the physical actions that actually occur when producing the sound are expressed in the form of mathematical equations, which are then used to model the overall process.
-If, for example, producing the sound of a saxophone, this type of tone generator would mathematically model the musician blowing air into the instrument, the blown air causing the reed to vibrate, and the sound of the vibration being amplified due to sympathetic resonance inside the body of the sax.
-As with FM synthesis, this method is based on a theoretical approach developed at Stanford University, with fundamental research having started back in the eighties.
-However, it was not until the following decade—when the development of new tone-generation systems became an urgent matter—that the Yamaha synthesizer development team of the time decided to begin R&D with the aim of converting physical modeling into a practical technology for use in synths.
+Physical modeling is an approach to tone generation where the physical actions that occur when producing the sound are expressed in the form of mathematical equations.
+In turn, these equations are used to model the overall process.
+For example, let’s look at recreating the sound of a saxophone.
+This type of tone generator would mathematically model the musician blowing air into the instrument, the blown air causing the reed to vibrate, and the sound of the vibration being amplified due to sympathetic resonance inside the body of the sax.
+As with FM synthesis, this method is based on a theoretical approach developed at Stanford University, with fundamental research having started back in the ‘80s.
+However, it was not until the following decade—when the development of new tone-generation systems became an urgent matter—that the Yamaha synthesizer team began researching how to convert physical modeling into a practical technology for use in synths.

-It took all of the team's resources to achieve success, but their dedication ultimately paid dividends in the Virtual Acoustic (VA) tone generator—the first in the world to use physical modeling.
+It took all the team's resources to achieve success, but their dedication ultimately paid dividends in the Virtual Acoustic (VA) tone generator—the first in the world to use physical modeling.
 We proudly unveiled this tone generator to the world in 1993 as the heart of the VL1 synthesizer.
-With just two-note polyphony, this unconventional synth contrasted starkly with the SY Series and other similar instruments from the heyday of the synthesizer, which possessed a much higher level of polyphony and were capable of simultaneously producing the sounds of multiple different instruments.
-Yet the VL1 stole the show with its ability to reproduce—with remarkable levels of realism—the sounds of wind instruments such as the saxophone and trumpet, as well as the violin and other string instruments.
-In order to do so, a signal from a sound generator known as an instrument was processed and sculpted by a modifier, which controls the sound of the instrument model.
-In the case of a wind instrument, for example, an instrument corresponding to the mouth piece or reed would be combined with a modifier defining the physical material or shape of whatever was being modeled.
+With just two-note polyphony, this unconventional synth contrasted starkly with the SY series and other similar instruments which possessed a much higher level of polyphony and were capable of simultaneously producing the sounds of multiple different instruments.
+With remarkable levels of realism, the VL1 was able to reproduce the sounds of wind instruments such as the saxophone and trumpet, as well as the violin and other string instruments.
+A signal from a sound generator, known as an “instrument,” was processed and shaped by a modifier, which controlled the sound of the instrument model.
+In the case of a woodwind, for example, an instrument corresponding to the mouthpiece or reed would be paired with a modifier that defined the material or shape of the model being simulated.

 VL1-m

-While any MIDI-compatible synth of the day would have been able to control volume using a breath controller, what made the VL1 special was the way in which it faithfully modeled instruments such as sax and trumpet to the extent that even subtle changes in tone and pitch could be produced based on how hard one blew onto the controller, all of which made for dramatically more realistic sounding performances.
-In fact, the wind instrument sounds produced by this synthesizer could easily be mistaken for the real thing, and its release attracted massive interest from all over the world.
+To be fair, almost any MIDI-compatible synth of the day would have been able to control volume using a breath controller.
+What made the VL1 exceptional was the way in which it faithfully modeled instruments such as sax and trumpet, Even subtle changes in tone and pitch were produced based on how hard one blew onto the controller, all of which made for dramatically more realistic sounding performances.
+In fact, the wind instrument sounds produced by this synthesizer were often mistaken for the real thing, and its release attracted massive interest from all over the world.
 Subsequent models included the VL1-m, which had the VL1 as its tone generator module, and the low-cost VL70-m.
-Even today, these instruments are still regularly used by wind synthesizer musicians.
+Even today, these instruments are still being used by wind synthesizer musicians.

 VL1, VP1